bloom-solutions/crypto-cold-store/README.md

 ## Testing

 Writing and re-running functional tests are more difficult, especially when having to deal with blockchains that are slow to load.
 When re-recording VCR cassettes, the test suite assumes that the blockchain nodes are accessible from this instance.
 Furthermore:

+## Customizing

+Customization is done through setting environment variables.
+For coin-specific variables, see the [Coins Supported](#coins-supported) section.
+Here you will find generic variables:

+- `DB_POOL` is the maximum number of db connections (per Rails process) will be opened